roboconf/roboconf.github.io/en/user-guide/tutorial-apache-storm.md

 Apache Storm is generally used to perform real-time calculations related to big data (continuous calculation, involving unbounded data sources handled in a streaming manner).

 Storm allows to run "topologies" (graphs of computation) on a "storm cluster".
 A storm cluster is made of several nodes, including:

-- A master node, called "Nimbus".
+- A master node, called **Nimbus**.
-- Slave nodes, called "supervisor nodes" or "workers" (in fact, workers, that do the real computation, are running on supervisor nodes).
+- Slave nodes, called **supervisor nodes** or **workers** (in fact, workers, that do the real computation, are running on supervisor nodes).
-- Coordination nodes, based on Apache Zookeeper.
+- Coordination nodes, based on [Apache Zookeeper](https://zookeeper.apache.org/).

 <img src="/resources/img/tutorial-storm-cluster.png" alt="Apache storm cluster" class="gs" />